Oscar-Tark/Squirrel-EES/README.md

 You may run external files as scripts which contain various squirrel function calls delimited by newlines.
 You may call a script by sending a path argument to the function 'scriptrun', it is reccomended to not use an extension for filenames:

-`scriptrun::*'/home/user/myscript'`
+`scriptrun::*'/home/user/myscript', *false`

-You can also put other runscript calls inside of a script.
+You can also put other runscript calls inside of a script. *false (BOOL) is used to denote if all lines run on seperate threads or if every line is executed top down on a single thread.

 **WARNING!** Currently all function calls in a script will be called on the thread of the initial runscript function call.
 Multithreading for scripts is not yet supported.